danielsobrado/personal-blog/content/post/probability-distributions.md

 >  The sampling distribution of the mean of any independent, random variable will be normal or nearly normal, if the sample size is large enough.

-We can say that 30 samples is a size good enough to consider it large enough, this theorem tells us that if we collect **random** samples from any distribution we'll finish with a Normal distribution in our sample dataset.
+We can say that 30 samples is a size good enough to consider it large enough, this theorem tells us that if we collect **random** samples from any distribution we'll finish with a Normal distribution in our sample data-set.

 The underlying distribution needs to have always a defined mean for the Central Limit Theorem to be valid.

-# Normal
+# Normal Distribution

-# Binomial
+# Binomial Distribution

 This a discrete distribution, that models problems like tossing a coin and getting binary outcomes like heads and tails, True or False, Good or Bad...